-As Assistant Pastor of a large Methodist church in close proximity to a dozen colleges, Keith Lowder understands the importance of students being grounded in their knowledge of scripture.
+As Assistant Pastor of a large Methodist church in close proximity to a dozen colleges, Keith Lowder understands the importance of students being grounded in their knowledge of Scripture.
 He has seen the struggles that arise in the lives of young adults when their handle on the Bible is lacking.

 Keith said, “I’ve worked with a lot of twenty-somethings who may have been part of a strong youth group during high school, but were unprepared for the challenges that college life throws at their Christian worldview.”
 Lowder observes, “Tough questions about certain Bible passages are a struggle for many.
-Young adults frequently elevate experience above scripture anyway, but when trust in the Bible goes, this becomes the norm.”
+Young adults frequently elevate experience above Scripture anyway, but when trust in the Bible goes, this becomes the norm.”

 Nothing exempted in the culture of doubt

-A number of recent media releases are contributing to people’s doubts about Christianity and scripture.
+A number of recent media releases are contributing to people’s doubts about Christianity and Scripture.
 Many websites (some of which are intentionally aimed at teens) are devoted to debunking the Bible.
 Books like The God Delusion by Richard Dawkins and Bart Ehrmann’s Misquoting Jesus have brought coverage to “the new atheism,” along with questions about the Bible’s integrity.

-Many of the questions raised by these high-profile skeptics are on the minds of youth and college students I meet.
+Many of the questions raised by these high-profile skeptics are on the minds of the youth and college students I meet.
 People of all ages want to know: “Can the Bible stand up to serious scrutiny?”

 Every generation has its share of critics who attempt to prove that the Bible contradicts itself.
 The good news is that virtually every conceivable quibble over the problem passages was plausibly answered long ago.
 Still, the questions of seekers and objections of critics deserve thoughtful consideration and credible answers.
 Let’s look at two commonly raised issues.